START I: Costs

-Three institutes ran studies in regards to the estimated costs that the US government would have to pay to implement START I: the Congressional Budget Office (CBO), the US Senate Foreign Relations Committee (SFRC), and the Institute for Defense Analyses (IDA).
+Three institutes ran studies in regards to the estimated costs that the U.S. government would have to pay to implement START I: the Congressional Budget Office (CBO), the U.S. Senate Foreign Relations Committee (SFRC), and the Institute for Defense Analyses (IDA).
 The CBO estimates assumed that the full-implementation cost would consist of a one-time cost of $410 to 1,830 million and that the continuing annual costs would be $100 to 390 million.

 The SFRC had estimates of $200 to 1,000 million for one-time costs and that total inspection costs over the 15 years of the treaty would be $1,250 to 2,050 million.

 Finally, the IDA estimated only the verification costs, which it claimed to be around $760 million.

-In addition to the costs of implementing the treaty, the US also aided the former Soviet republics with the Cooperative Threat Reduction Program (Nunn-Lugar Program), which added $591 million to the costs of implementing the START I program in the former Soviet Union, which would almost double the cost of the program for the US.
+In addition to the costs of implementing the treaty, the U.S. also aided the former Soviet republics with the Cooperative Threat Reduction Program (Nunn-Lugar Program), which added $591 million to the costs of implementing the START I program in the former Soviet Union, which would almost double the cost of the U.S. program.

 After the treaty's implementation, the former Soviet Union's stock of nuclear weapons fell from 12,000 to 3,500.
-The US would also save money since it would not have to be concerned with the upkeep and innovations of its nuclear forces.
+The U.S. would also save money since it would not have to be concerned with the upkeep and innovations of its nuclear forces.
 The CBO estimated that would amount to a total saving of $46 billion in the first five years of the treaty and around $130 billion until 2010, which would pay for the cost of the implementation of the treaty about twenty times over.

 The other risk associated with START was the failure of compliance on the side of Russia.
-The US Senate Defence Committee expressed concerns that Russia could covertly produce missiles, produce false numbers regarding the numbers of warheads, and monitor cruise missiles.
+The U.S. Senate Defence Committee expressed concerns that Russia could covertly produce missiles, produce false numbers regarding the numbers of warheads, and monitor cruise missiles.

 The Joint Chiefs of Staff assessment of those situations determined the risk of a significant treaty violation within acceptable limits.
-Another risk would be the ability of Russia to perform espionage during the inspection of US bases and military facilities.
+Another risk would be the ability of Russia to perform espionage during the inspection of U.S. bases and military facilities.
 The risk was also determined to be an acceptable factor by the assessment.

-Considering the potential savings from the implementation of START I and its relatively-low risk factor, Reagan and the US government deemed it a reasonable plan of action towards the goal of disarmament.
+Considering the potential savings from the implementation of START I and its relatively-low risk factor, Reagan and the U.S. government deemed it a reasonable plan of action towards the goal of disarmament.